jpuli/pqvp/README.md

 ## [Link to DAAS  Web Application ](http://daas.qualapps.com/)

-This application is fully responsive and complies with ADA guidelines.
+This application is fully responsive and complies with guidelines.
 It is best viewed in Chrome or FireFox, but will function in Edge or IE. We created three users, each with a different role: Jessica (Admin), Harvey (Creator), and Mike (Viewer).
 To review this web-application and evaluate the functionality, use any of these personas.

 ## Managing Product Development